joeltennant/joeltennant/README.md

 ### Hi there 👋

 I am a .Net Developer who loves working on financial related applciations.
-My favorite stack is ASP.Net Web Api, Blazor, and SQL Server.
+My stack is ASP.Net Web Api, Blazor, and SQL Server.
 Checkout some of my projects below.
 <!--
 **joeltennant/joeltennant** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.